24rr/ExtendedUNC/README.md

 To install the ExtendedUNC library, simply include the provided script in your Roblox project.
 Once included, the functions will be available as global functions due to the use of a metatable for `_G`.

 # Contributing
-Just open a pull request and I'll review it
+Just open a pull request and I'll review it.

+# Bug Reporting
+Open a new Issue on repository